locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 SDK definition
 --------------

-An SDK is defined in a file named :file:`sdkcraft.yaml` that may look like this:
+An SDK is defined by the SDK publisher;
+the definition may look like this:

 .. code-block:: yaml
    :caption: sdkcraft.yaml